highcharts/highcharts/docs/datagrid/understanding-dataGrid.md

 Cell
 ---------

-The basic element on the DataGrid, can be formatted by `cellFormat` or `cellFormatter`.
+The basic element in the DataGrid can be formatted by `cellFormat` or `cellFormatter`.
 You can also set the `useHTML` option and apply the custom HTML in formatters.

 ```